shycopney44/W_S5M1_Project/README.md

 <details>
   <summary>Is this how web projects are normally organized?</summary>

-Web projects can be organized in a million ways, there are no standards beyond the placement of configuration files, which typically live at the root.
+Web projects can be organized in a million ways, there aren't many standards.
 Some developers like it like this, while others prefer to use opinionated frameworks, which do a lot of magic but prescribe that folders and files be structured and named just so.

 </details>

 <details>
-  <summary>Why is my code inside index.js wrapped in an async function called sprintChallenge5?</summary>
+  <summary>Why is my code inside index.js wrapped in an async function called "sprintChallenge5"?</summary>

 This way we can easily import your code as a single function in the `mvp.test.js` test suite.
-The export syntax is at the bottom of `index.js`, but this syntax does not work in the browser, only in the environment where the tests execute, which is Node.
+The export syntax is at the bottom of `index.js`.
 The function declaration is prefixed by the `async` keyword to allow you to use `await` inside it.

 </details>

 <details>
   <summary>What are the package.json and package-lock.json files?</summary>

 The `package.json` file contains meta-information about the project like its version number, scripts that the developer can execute, and a list of the dependencies that are downloaded when you execute `npm install`.
-There can be some wiggle room to allow newer versions of the dependencies to be installed, so the `package-lock.json` file makes sure the exact same versions of everything are used every time the project is installed from scratch.
+There can be some wiggle room to allow newer versions of the dependencies to be installed, so the `package-lock.json` file, when present, makes sure the exact same versions of everything are used every time the project is installed from scratch.

 </details>